 - After accepting supervision, the receiving state will assume the duties of supervision over any juvenile and in exercise of those duties will be governed by the same standards of supervision that prevails for its own juveniles released on probation or parole, except that neither the sending nor receiving state shall impose a supervision fee on any juvenile who is supervised under the provisions of the ICJ.

 - At the time of acceptance or during the term of supervision, the appropriate authority in the receiving state may impose conditions on a juvenile transferred under the interstate compact if that condition would have been imposed on a juvenile in the receiving state.
 Any costs incurred from any conditions imposed by the receiving state shall not be the responsibility of the sending state.

 - Both the sending and receiving states shall have the authority to enforce terms of probation/parole, which may include the imposition of sanctions.
 Any costs incurred from any enforcement sanctions shall be the responsibility of the state seeking to impose such sanctions.

 - The receiving state shall furnish written progress reports to the sending state on no less than a quarterly basis.
-Additional reports shall be sent in cases where there are concerns regarding the juvenile or there has been a change in residence.
+Additional reports shall be sent in cases where there are concerns regarding the juvenile or there has been a change in residence or in the person with whom the juvenile resides.

 - The sending state shall be financially responsible for treatment services ordered by the appropriate authority in the sending state when they are not available through the supervising agency in the receiving state or cannot be obtained through Medicaid, private insurance, or other payor.
 The initial referral shall clearly state who will be responsible for purchasing treatment services.